File Storage

 }

-STORAGE = "google"
+STORAGE = "giga"

 For services with native streaming responses (presigned URLs, range requests), send_file is where you'd integrate with that machinery.
-The signature (obj, response, as_attachment) is the contract; how you fulfill it is up to the service.
+The signature (attachment, response, as_attachment) is the contract; how you fulfill it is up to the service.

-13. What's Next
+12. What's Next

 Storage touches forms, models, async tasks, and the asset pipeline.
 A few places to go from here: